How is Zeffy free?

 • Establishes clear direction: A fundraising plan has defined goals, strategies, key performance indicators (KPIs), and other essential details that help your organization take concrete steps and make informed decisions.

-• Assists in problem-solving: Whenever there's uncertainty regarding a fundraising campaign, you can look to your comprehensive fundraising plan template for clarification and guidance.
+• Assists in problem-solving: Whenever there's uncertainty about a fundraising campaign, your comprehensive fundraising plan template can provide clarification and guidance.
 It gives your team a resource to turn to for help when unexpected circumstances push the campaign off track.

-• Better organization: A fundraising strategy sheds light on the role and responsibilities of staff, board members, and upper-level volunteers, ensuring everyone is on the same page.
-Each member is aware of their specific roles and how their work relates to the overarching goals, enhancing accountability.
+• Better organization: A fundraising strategy illuminates the roles and responsibilities of staff, board members, and upper-level volunteers, ensuring everyone is on the same page.
+Each member is aware of their roles and how their work relates to the overarching goals, enhancing accountability.

 • Improved time management: Map out deadlines and benchmarks throughout the year.
 With these insights, you can establish priorities and shape your daily operations around tasks that advance your goals.
 This ensures your nonprofit manages its time and resources efficiently.

-Ultimately, well-defined fundraising planning will help nonprofits raise more funds, expand their donor base, and achieve their goals.
+Ultimately, well-defined fundraising planning will help nonprofit organizations boost fundraising revenue, expand their donor base, and achieve their goals.

 11 Steps for a Successful Fundraising Plan for Nonprofits